To contact or appoint Andrew Eastgate, call CEDR on +44 (0)207 536 6060 or email firstname.lastname@example.org

 NHS & Healthcare

-- Two separate mediations of disputes between Trusts and individual dentists relating to NHS Dental contract, with claims for recovery of overpayments.
+- Mediations of disputes between Trusts and individual dentists relating to NHS Dental contract, with claims for recovery of overpayments.

 - Dispute between NHS body and a local healthcare provider as to amounts payable under a contract.